mypreview/Conj/docs/header-layout-configurator.md

 Click on the **X** icon in the right-hand corner of the component to remove it from the view.

 ![Removing a Header Components](img/removing-header-components.jpg)

+## Logo Alignment

+This control allows you to specify the horizontal alignment of the logo in the header component.

+### Accepted Option

+* Left
+* Center
+* Right

+## Social Menu Alignment

+This control allows you to specify the horizontal alignment of the social menu items in the header component.